 When and How to Solicit Supporting Letters of Recommendation

 It is a good idea for applicants to request letters at the point when the connection with a potential recommender terminates.
 For example, if a first-year student has a strong relationship with his/her Literature Humanities instructor during the first year but does not expect to have another course with this instructor, the student should ask for the letter at the end of the first year.
-Preprofessional Advising does not actually need the letters until early summer of the application year, but if students wait until then to request recommendation letters, instructors may have moved on to another college or may have forgotten details about an applicant that would typically make a recommendation stand out.
+Preprofessional Advising does not actually need the letters until late spring of the application year, but if students wait until then to request recommendation letters, instructors may have moved on to another college or may have forgotten details about an applicant that would typically make a recommendation stand out.
 The same timelines apply to other recommenders: if students have an on-going relationship with them, they may wait until their application year to request a letter.
 Otherwise, they should obtain recommendations earlier.

 It is preferable to ask for letters of recommendation in person.
 Applicants are encouraged to bring their resume and transcript as well as any academic work that they have completed with the letter writer.
 They should be prepared to talk about their future goals and past achievements.
 Students should also bring along the Recommendation Waiver Form as well as the Guidelines for Letter Writers.